morti747/Python-Automation/README.md

 How to configure our network using python scripts.

-# :zap: How this works? :zap:
-:star: Step 1:

 in this topology, we have a 2 floor appartment with different components, we are going to configure our instruments using python scripts.
 ##